Portfolio

 New School, Master Class with Daphne Merkin: On Life Writing 2016

-Skidmore College’s Summer Writers Institute, two weeks: Advanced Fiction 2015
+Skidmore College’s Summer Writers Institute: Advanced Fiction 2015

-Houston Writers Guild workshop, one day: Writing Through Darkness 2014
+Houston Writers Guild workshop: Writing Through Darkness 2014

-Texas Writers League workshop, one day: Writing With a Sense of Place 2013
+Texas Writers League workshop: Writing with a Sense of Place 2013

 READING & SPEAKING ENGAGEMENTS